BennyGitau/Toy-Problems/README.md

 ## Set Up Instructions
 To run the program;
 * Download Vs code.
+* Fork and clone the repo.
 * Install node Js.
-* Fork and clone the repo.
+* Run npm install to install npm.
+* Run npm install prompt-sync.
-* Run the program in your terminal.
+* Run the programs in your terminal using node js.

 ## Contributions
 If you would like to contribute, contact me on;